psi4/psi4/doc/sphinxman/source/documentation.rst

 Much of the documentation is auto-generated from the source.
 At present, this covers:

-* Physical Constants: :source:`include/physconst.h`
+* Physical Constants: :source:`psi4/include/psi4/physconst.h`
-* Python Driver: docstrings from \*.py files in :source:`share/python`
+* Python Driver: docstrings from \*.py files in :source:`psi4/share/psi4/python`
-* Databases: docstrings from \*.py files in :source:`share/databases`
+* Databases: docstrings from \*.py files in :source:`psi4/share/psi4/databases`
-* Basis Sets: \*.gbs files in :source:`share/basis`
+* Basis Sets: \*.gbs files in :source:`psi4/share/psi4/basis`
-* C++ Keywords: :source:`src/bin/psi4/read_options.cc`
+* C++ Keywords: :source:`psi4/src/read_options.cc`
 * Sample Inputs: input.dat files in :source:`samples`
 * PSI Variables: ``Process::environment.globals`` lines and comments in the C++ code
 * Plugins: ``doc.rst`` text, \*.py modules, and C++ keywords in ``psi4/tests/plugin_*`` plugin directories (disabled at the moment)
-* PSI Files: scratch file names and numbers in :source:`include/psifiles.h`
+* PSI Files: scratch file names and numbers in :source:`psi4/include/psi4/psifiles.h`

 Some documentation is even extracted from Psi4 objects at runtime.

-* psi4: docstrings for the psi4 built-in module constructed in :source:`src/bin/psi4`
+* psi4: docstrings for the psi4 built-in module constructed in :source:`psi4/src/psi4`
-* DFT: functional availibility and characteristics as encoded in :source:`share/python/functional.py`
+* DFT: functional availibility and characteristics as encoded in :source:`psi4/share/psi4/python/procedures/functional.py`
-* BasisFamily: fitting basis sets for each orbital basis as encoded in :source:`share/python/basislistdunning.py` and :source:`share/python/basislistother.py`
+* BasisFamily: fitting basis sets for each orbital basis as encoded in :source:`psi4/share/psi4/python/qcdb/basislistdunning.py` and :source:`psi4/share/psi4/python/qcdb/basislistother.py`

-Building all the documentation takes ~10 minutes.
-There is now good dependency structure built into the :source:`doc/sphinxman/CMakeLists.txt` , so very long builds should be infrequent (unless you're touching :source:`src/bin/psi4/read_options.cc`.
+Building all the documentation takes ~15 minutes.
+There is now good dependency structure built into the :source:`doc/sphinxman/CMakeLists.txt` , so very long builds should be infrequent (unless you're touching :source:`psi4/src/read_options.cc` or the driver.
 Note that not all dependencies are encoded (PSI variables, for instance, depend on every .cc file in the source tree), so for a definitive doc build, remove (in the object directory) ``doc/sphinxman`` and start from scratch.

-Even ~10 minutes of build time can be annoying when developing documentation and testing ``rst`` files.
+Even ~15 minutes of build time can be annoying when developing documentation and testing ``rst`` files.
 In that situation, use the target below which builds only the written docs (not autodocs) in ``psi4/doc/sphinxman/source`` quickly, though with a lot of warnings for